Newsletter

 Ways to Measure Ozone - How Ozone Sensors Work

 Reducing harmful indoor ozone exposure starts with accurately measuring ozone levels in your buildings.
-There are two main types of sensors used in commercial air quality monitoring solutions:
+There are two main types of sensors used in commercial air quality monitoring devices:

 Metal Oxide Semi-conductor (MOS) Sensors